HanseltimeIndustries/jest-cli-tester/README.md

    2. `<Your normal transformer>` is called first to generate transformed javascript
    3. `@hanseltime/jest-cli-tester/transform` is called
       1. The file name is evaluated against the `cliScripts` option or the src is searched for `// @CLITestTransform` at the top
-      2. If the file is a match from above, the transform inserts a module wrapper + hooks for running the file into source
+      2. If the file is a match from above, the transform inserts:
+         1. a module wrapper + hooks for running the file into source
+         2. a "throw any process exit errors" function call in any catches

-2. During a test, a script run is done by:
+2. During a test, a script run involves:
    1. Declaring a CLIRunner that keeps track of hooks for standard process calls
    2. Passing the resolved path of the script to load
    3. Loading the resolved path and all of its dependencies in isolation (i.e. `jest.isolateModules`)
       1. The load triggers the above transform process
+   4. Providing global functions for Promises, process.exit(), and process.argv that allow us to track process.exit calls
-   4. The loaded module is then run via it's wrapping function and the result is reported back from `run()`
+   5. The loaded module is then run via it's wrapping function and the result is reported back from `run()`

+If you would like more nuanced notes on some of the system, see [Design](./DESIGN.md).

 ## Installation